canonical/ubuntu.com/templates/kubernetes/docs/ldap.md

 juju config kubernetes-master enable-keystone-authorization=true
 ```

- When authorisation is enabled, the policy is defined in the configuration.
-A new
+ When authorisation is enabled, the [default policy defined in the configuration][policy] will be used.
- policy can be applied by running:
+ Optionally, A custom policy can be applied by running:

 ```bash
 juju config kubernetes-master keystone-policy="$(cat policy.yaml)"
 ```

-The [default policy may be downloaded][policy] for easy editing.

 ## Custom Certificate Authority